Lakelands railway station: Bus

-Lakelands station will have a bus interchange with eight bus stands.
+Lakelands station has a bus interchange with eight bus stands.
 It is forecast that 25 percent of passengers will arrive at the station via bus in 2031.
 Bus services in the Rockingham/Mandurah area are operated by Transdev WA under contract.
-Consultation for bus services for Lakelands station is occurring between 6 and 27 January 2023.
-A preliminary bus network has been released which has five bus routes serving the station.
-Route 574 will link to Warnbro station, passing through Madora Bay, Singleton, Golden Bay, Secret Harbour, Port Kennedy before arriving at Warnbro.
-Routes 584, 585 and 586 will link to Mandurah station, passing through Madora Bay, Meadow Springs, San Remo, Silver Sands and Greenfields.
-Route 577 will go approximately 1 km east through Lakelands.
-The busiest of these routes, the 574 and 585, will have a 10 minute frequency during peak and 30 minute frequency outside peak.
-The other routes will have a 20 minute frequency during peak and a 30 or 60 minute frequency outside peak.
-Three of these route, the 574, 584 and 585, will operate via Lakelands Shopping Centre, which is about 1 km west of Lakelands station.
+Five bus routes serve Lakelands station.
+Route 574 links to Warnbro station, passing through Madora Bay, Singleton, Golden Bay, Secret Harbour, Port Kennedy before arriving at Warnbro.
+Routes 584, 585 and 586 links to Mandurah station, passing through Madora Bay, Meadow Springs, San Remo, Silver Sands and Greenfields.
+Route 577 goes approximately 1 km east through Lakelands.
+The busiest of these routes, the 574 and 585, has a 10-minute frequency during peak and 30 minute frequency outside peak.
+The other routes have a 20-minute frequency during peak and a 30 or 60 minute frequency outside peak.
+Three of these routes, the 574, 584 and 585, operate via Lakelands Shopping Centre, which is about 1 km west of Lakelands station.
+Rail replacement bus services operate as route 909.